 Reverse Culture Shock

 Upon your re-entry to the United States, you may experience reverse culture shock.
 Reverse culture shock is a normal reaction of returning to your home country.
 The transition from saying goodbye to your study abroad host country and life to reintegrating yourself back into the US and renewing your relationships at home can be difficult for many students.
 Reverse culture shock may be intensified by the feelings of disorientation in the US and the sense that you have changed but your friends and family have stayed the same.
 Give yourself time to adjust back into the US and be patient with yourself and others.
-Taking advantage of the opportunities listed above for sharing your experience abroad can help alleviate the difficulty and frustration of reintegration.
-More information about reverse culture shock can be found on the web including the What’s Up With Culture website.
-Another resource is the Native Foreigner Magazine designed for returning students.
+Taking advantage of the opportunities for sharing your experience abroad, such as the Travel Writing Program, can help alleviate the difficulty and frustration of reintegration.